Txar/Sector/README.md

 A simple puzzle game made in pygame.
 Don't roast me for terrible code, this is my first time making a thing like this.
 Right now it's very broken and has almost no levels.
 Trello: https://trello.com/b/ZUbwRU2V/sector
 Uh... that's it.

+Some stuff if you wanna contribute:
+Tiles:
+  00 is floor
+  01 is wall
+  02 is block (pushable)
+  03 is player
+  04 is hole
+  05 is  horizontal rails... but do not use them because theyre not done yet